IBM/dbb/Templates/JenkinsPipeline/README.md

 # Jenkins Pipeline template

-This template provides an Jenkinsfile [Jenkinsfile](Jenkinsfile) definition to setup a Jenkins Multibranch pipeline for applications managed in any Git provider.
+This template provides a [Jenkinsfile](Jenkinsfile) definition to setup a Jenkins Multibranch pipeline compatible with any Git provider.

 ## Overview and capabilities

 This pipeline template is implementing the [Git-based process and branching model for mainframe development](https://ibm.github.io/z-devops-acceleration-program/docs/git-branching-model-for-mainframe-dev) with Jenkins as a the Pipeline Orchestrator.

-It leverages the [Common Backend scripts](https://github.com/IBM/dbb/blob/main/Templates/Common-Backend-Scripts/README.md) in the Build, Packaging and Deployment stages.
+It leverages the [Common Backend Scripts](https://github.com/IBM/dbb/blob/main/Templates/Common-Backend-Scripts/README.md) in the Build, Packaging and Deployment stages.

-The pipeline implements the following stages
+The pipeline implements the following stages:

-* `Checkout` stage to the Git repository to a workspace directory on z/OS Unix System Services using the integrated Git Plugin of Jenkins.
+* `Checkout` stage to clone the Git repository to a workspace directory on z/OS Unix System Services using the integrated Git Plugin of Jenkins.
 * `Pipeline Setup` computing the settings for subsequent stages, that are displayed in the `Parameters and Values` stage.
 * `Build` stage
-  * to invoke zAppBuild via the [dbbBuild.sh](../Common-Backend-Scripts/README.md#42---dbbbuildsh) Common Backend script,
+  * to invoke zAppBuild via the [dbbBuild.sh](../Common-Backend-Scripts/README.md#42---dbbbuildsh) Common Backend Script,
   * to publish log files to the Jenkins build result.
 * `SonarQube Analysis` stage to request a SonarQube scan of the application repository.
 * `Packaging` stage
-  * to create a UrbanCode Component version via the Common Backend script [ucdPackaging.sh](../Common-Backend-Scripts/README.md#45---ucdpackagingsh),
+  * to create a UrbanCode Component version via the Common Backend Script [ucdPackaging.sh](../Common-Backend-Scripts/README.md#45---ucdpackagingsh),
   * to publish packaging log files to the Jenkins build result,
   * to add links to the UCD Component version.
 * `Deploy to INT` stage to deploy to the development / integration test environment that includes:
-  * to request the Deployment of the UrbanCode Component version via the Common Backend script [ucdDeploy.sh](../Common-Backend-Scripts/README.md#46---ucddeploysh) to the shared Development/Integration Test environment,
+  * to request the Deployment of the UrbanCode Component version via the Common Backend Script [ucdDeploy.sh](../Common-Backend-Scripts/README.md#46---ucddeploysh) to the shared Development/Integration test environment,
   * to publish deployment log files to the Jenkins build result,
   * to add links to the UCD Deployment request.
- * `Workspace Cleanup` stage to clean up the workspace
+ * `Workspace Cleanup` stage to clean up the workspace.

 Depending on your selected and software analysis and deployment technology, review the definitions and (de-)/activate the appropriate steps.